chuckbutler/dasroot-blog/content/posts/2016-08-16-introducing-snapbox.md

 I've been reading a lot of the buzz around Snappy as a packaging format.
 With the publication of great tooling like [Snapcraft](http://snapcraft.io) I was really feeling left out in the cold.
 The tooling only seems to support linux platforms.
 Which stands to reason, its a linux package format.
-However, being the dedicated little canonical'ers that we are, we wanted snappy everywhere.
+However, being the dedicated little Canonical'ers that we are, we wanted snappy everywhere.
 Even if its only in a fake capacity to enable developers to cycle on their payload packaging, run in CI, whatever the case may be.
 And since we already built a rather comprehensive workspace image for Juju, this was a real treat as an afternoon hack session.

 ## Snapbox!
 A box for all your snappyness

-Since we created [jujubox](https://hub.docker.com/r/jujusolutions/charmbox) we wanted an interactive shell to work and debug our snaps in.
-This is where `snapbox:latest` comes into play.
+Since we created [charmbox](https://hub.docker.com/r/jujusolutions/charmbox) we wanted an interactive shell to work and debug our snaps in.
+This is where `snapbox` comes into play.
 You can pull the project down with `docker`.

 ```bash